stefanocoretta/panman/MANUAL.md

 (Note that the `data-` prefix is required here, as it isn’t added automatically.)

-For pptx, pass a [reference doc](#option--reference-doc) with the background image set on the “Title Slide” layout.
+For pptx, pass a `--reference-doc` with the background image set on the “Title Slide” layout.

 ### Example (reveal.js)